SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part3.md

 Don't worry too much about how this works, have fun and read the next section if you want to delve into some of the fundamental concepts of JavaScript.

-In **Part 4 of Learning to Code**, we will continue to use CodePen and you will get a free pre-written template of a portfolio or website template that you can adapt, change and reuse many times over!
+In **Learn to code Part 4 - a free portfolio or website template with HTML, CSS & JavaScript**, we will continue to use CodePen and you will get a free pre-written template of a portfolio or website template that you can adapt, change and reuse many times over.